Extract Data from PDFs to Airtable using OpenAI

 5. Click Save and Continue in the bottom right corner.

-extract pdf save and continue.png
+extract pdf save & continue.png

 Send Messages to the Assistant